EENI Global Business School

 7. Introduction to the Arab Bank for Africa (BADEA)

-The objectives of the subject “Afro-Arab Cooperation” are to:
+The educational aims of the Subject “Afro-Arab Cooperation” are to:

-1. Understand the aims of the Afro-Arab Cooperation
+1. Understand the objectives of the Afro-Arab Cooperation

-2. Explore the areas of cooperation between Africa and the Arab countries
+2. Explore cooperation areas between Africa and Arab countries

-3. Analyze the economic relations between the African and the Arab countries
+3. Analyze economic relations between the African and Arab countries

 4. Understand the role of the Arab Bank for Economic Development in Africa (BADEA)